Marco Beltrán

 Marco Antonio Beltrán García (born May 18, 1986) is a Mexican mixed martial artist who competes mainly in the bantamweight division.
 A professional mixed martial artist since 2008, Beltrán has also competed in the Ultimate Fighting Championship (UFC).

 Early life

 Beltrán was born in Mexico City.
-At age of 3, he moved to Morelia, Michoacán, where he lived until begin to compete for the Ultimate Fighting Championship.
+Aged 3, he moved to Morelia, Michoacán, where he lived until begin to compete for the Ultimate Fighting Championship.
 During the phase of middle school, he was a practitioner of boxing.
 Later on his life, Marco Beltrán began his mixed martial arts training at the Top Brother México in Morelia.

 Mixed martial arts career

 Early career

 Beltrán became a professional mixed martial arts fighter in 2008.
 He won his MMA debut fight by submitting Christian Martínez on August 16, 2008.

 After this victory, he entered in a five-fight winning streak which finished in 2012 when Beltrán was submitted by Israel Girón in the Xtreme Kombat 15 event.

 On his following bout, Beltrán faced up Rodolfo Rubio.
 He lost the fight via first-round submission.

 He lost his third fight in a row when Diego Huerto beat him by technical knockout in a World Best Gladiators event held in Ciudad Cuauhtémoc, Chihuahua.
 Following that fight, he tried out for The Ultimate Fighter in 2014.